phalcon-orphanage/docs/en/reference/cache.rst

         echo "Key=", $key, " Data=", $data;
     }

-    //Query keys in the cache that begins with "my-prefix"
+    // Query keys in the cache that begins with "my-prefix"
     $keys = $cache->queryKeys("my-prefix");